frconor-ebook/meditations/_posts/2025-05-12-temperance.md

 This virtue of temperance is often one of the indispensable qualities of leadership; one of the characteristics, the character strength, that we admire most in other people.

-Very often what we admire as "class" in people is often directly related to their habitual power of self-restraint in words, in actions, and in projects.
+Very often what we admire as "class" in people is often directly related to their habitual power of self-restraint in words, in actions, in projects.

-Temperance is also the foundation, along with charity, of courtesy, and habitual good manners.
+Temperance is also the foundation, along with charity, of courtesy and habitual good manners.
 Good manners are part of charity.

 It means we forget about ourselves.
 We think about others.
 We control our own tendencies or desires or appetites because we put others first, and their needs.